 - 1:1:0:1= I/O access: Camera control: Talk: Listen (refer to section Security) - "1" denotes this user is allowed to access the function; whereas "0" suggests no access for this user is allowed.

 Parameters

-The Parameters function can be found under this path: System > View Information > Parameter.
+To edit the parameters settings, select System > View Information > Parameter.

 Click on this item to view the parameter settings of the entire system, such as Camera Settings, Mask Information and Network Information.

 Factory Default